03prashantpk/Quora-2/README.md

 Question and Answer Platform - Designed & Developed using HTML, CSS, JS, PHP and MySql.

-*NOTE: Cloning this project only won't work for you because I've not uploaded the Sql dump.
+*NOTE: Cloning this project only, Won't works for you because I've not uploaded the Sql dump.
 For that you need to contact me.
 Thank You, keep reading :)*

 ## Screenshots